niplav/site/about.md

 ### Style

 The style of writing is mostly formal english.
-TODO: Find out whether to use US or british english.
+TODO: Find out whether to use US or British english.

 * Titles and headers use the (TODO: information about the exact style) style of capitalization
 * MathJax is used only when necessary
 * The Oxford comma is not used
-* American english spelling instead of british english spelling is used (labor and not labour) (TODO: follow through on this!)
+* American english spelling instead of British english spelling is used (labor and not labour) (TODO: follow through on this!)
 * Code is not syntax-highlighted
 * A passive voice is preferred, but I have to get into the flow of writing, so texts may contain that as well.
 TODO: get rid of "we"?
 * No footnotes/endnotes (see https://entirelyuseless.com/2015/07/11/are-hyperlinks-a-bad-idea/)
 * Quotes have the following style: `*– [Author Name](https://en.wikipedia.org/wiki/Author_Name), [“Chapter” in “Work Name”, p.
 1](https://work-name.com), Year*`.
-If the work is not online, link the wikipedia page.
+If the work is not online, link the Wikipedia page.
-* For pages, optimal is to give the pagenumber of the quotation in the linked pdf.
+* For pages, optimal is to give the page number of the quotation in the linked PDF.
 If it is not available, the page number written at the bottom of the page is used.
 * Link to document: typical style
 	* for one author: `[Author Year](./title_author_year.pdf)`
 	* for two authors: `[Author&Coauthor Year](./title_author_coauthor_year.pdf)`